revaturelabs/interviewquestions/Python/Python - File Handling/Delete.md

 <details><summary><b>Show Answer</b></summary>

-Yes,we can delete/remove a folder.But,you can remove only empty folders.
+> Yes,we can delete/remove a folder.But,you can remove only empty folders.
+> We can't delete the folder which contains content inside the folder.

 </details>